Use the maps and information on this site to explore bicycle tours in Europe and bicycle tours in Asia, find the tour route that is right for you.

 We restarted our rides last year (2021) after a Covid pause with a long distance ride around Switzerland.
 The routes are: The Rhone, Rhine and Mittelland routes.
 Take a look at SwitzerlandMobility for a detailed description of the routes.

-This site is about bicycle routes, trails, and paths around the world that the authors have actually ridden or soon will be riding.
+WorldCycleWays is about bicycle routes, trails, and paths around the world that the authors have actually ridden or soon will be riding.

 Each of the routes are:

 - Intended for long distance, self supported riders traveling for a week or more.